wolfgangasdf/wshoppingcart-go/README.md

 # wshoppingcart-go

-A very simple multi-user shopping cart app with a "cart" (things to buy) and a "stash" (things in stock), drag'n'drop, realtime synchronized.
+A very simple multi-user shopping cart app with a "cart" (things to buy) and a "stash" (things in stock), drag'n'drop, realtime synchronized between clients.
-It was just a test with golang http, websockets, go-bindata, html5 drag'n'drop,... but now I use it daily.
+It was just a test with golang http, websockets, go-bindata, html5 drag'n'drop, but now I use it daily.

-* Click/tap item to move between cart and stash, or drag and drop
+* Click/tap item to move between cart and stash
-* Double-click/tap to rename (deleted if empty)
+* Double-click/tap to rename item (delete if empty)
 * Long-touch: delete item
+* Cart items can be reordered by drag'n'drop
 * If the connection is interrupted, you can continue to use it, it will ask what to do if again online.
 Note that it is not a full progressive web app, you can't start-up offline

 ### Run